-Australian Sports Commission (ASC) [including Sport Australia and the Australian Institute of Sport] integrity policies and programs.
+Australian Sports Commission (ASC) integrity policies and programs.

 The Australian Sports Commission (ASC) is Australia’s primary national sports administration and advisory agency, and the cornerstone of a wide-ranging sports system.
 On behalf of the Australian Government, the ASC plays a central leadership role in the development and operation of the Australian sports system, administering and funding innovative sport programs and providing leadership, coordination and support for the sport sector.
 The ASC promotes the integrity of sport in Australia by supporting measures to deter doping.

-This Anti-Doping Policy is adopted and implemented by the ASC in accordance with Sport Integrity Australia and the ASC’s respective responsibilities under the World Anti-Doping Code and Australian legislation.
+This Anti-Doping Policy is updated and implemented by the ASC in accordance with Sport Integrity Australia and the ASC’s respective responsibilities under the World Anti-Doping Code and Australian legislation.

 Search and Discovery program

-The Anti-Doping Search and Discovery Program is one of the elements of the Sport Australia’s strategies to combat doping activities in sport.
+The Anti-Doping Search and Discovery Program is one element of Sport Australia’s strategy to combat doping activities in sport.
 It involves the conduct of searches of Sport Australia’s residential facilities and aims to:

 - deter athletes and support personnel from participating in doping activities